BigBugaboo/babel-plugin-mobx-deep-action/README.md

 ```

 ## Caveats
 Plugin support only ES6 imports.
+If you use makeAutoObserver for class of store,that I had done what imported.
+if you not use makeAutoObserver,please import `action` from mobx.
 Only these imports are supported:
 ```
 import {action} from "mobx";
 ```